 To the Members of Dredging Corporation of India Limited

-Report on the IND AS Financial Statements
+Report on the Audit of the Ind AS Financial Statements

-We have audited the accompanying IND AS financial statements of Dredging Corporation of India Limited (the Company)which comprise the Balance Sheet as at 31 March2020 the Statement of Profit and Loss(including Other Comprehensive Income) the statement of changes in equity and theStatement of Cash Flows for the year then ended and notes to the Ind AS financial statements including a summary of significant accounting policies and other explanatoryinformation.
+We have audited the accompanying Ind AS financial statements ("financialstatements") of Dredging Corporation of India Limited ("the Company")which comprise the Balance Sheet as at 31 March2020 the Statement of Profit and Loss(including Other Comprehensive Income) the statement of changes in equity and theStatement of Cash Flows for the year then ended and notes to the financial statementsincluding a summary of the significant accounting policies and other explanatoryinformation.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2019 the profit including other comprehensive income and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("Act") in the manner so required and give a true and fairview in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31 March 2020 and the profit and othercomprehensive income changes in equity and its cash flows for the year ended on thatdate.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
-We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rules there under and we have fulfilled our other ethical responsibilities in accordance with theserequirements and the Code of Ethics.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rules thereunder and we have fulfilled our other ethical responsibilities in accordance with theserequirements and the Code of Ethics.
 We believe that the audit evidence we have obtainedis sufficient and appropriate to provide a basis for our opinion

 Key Audit Matters